Orange processing plant in South Africa

 Economic situation Great potential, slow growth

 South Africa displays all the typical characteristics of an emerging economy.
-On the one hand, the country is seen as a pioneer on the continent, with its highly developed economy, a world-class financial sector, a wealth of raw materials, a comparatively good infrastructure, some excellent academic facilities and an independent and reliable legal system.
-On the other hand, social development has not kept pace with economic progress.
+On the one hand, the country is seen as a pioneer on the continent, with its highly developed economy, a world-class financial sector, a wealth of raw materials, some excellent academic facilities and an independent and reliable legal system.
+On the other hand, very little progress is being made on social development.

-If the economic indicators remain unchanged, the country will not be able to permanently resolve its social problems.
+If the economic indicators remain unchanged, the country will not be able to permanently resolve its social problems (see also à Social situation).
 Private companies in particular are reluctant to invest.
-They are put off by uncertainties about the government’s economic policy, the country’s skills shortage, energy supply problems, frequent industrial action and high crime levels.
+They are put off by uncertainties about the government's economic policy, the country's skills shortage, frequent industrial action and high crime levels.
+Potential investors hope that the new multi-party government that assumed office in June 2024 will provide a more predictable business environment, reduce red tape and take systematic action against corruption.

 Skills shortage